 Here you can learn more about sea turtles, their nesting activities, as well as the coastal communities of Bali.
 It is one of the top things to do in Kuta for families with kids, especially if you’re a parent looking for wholesome learning opportunities.

-Waterborn Bali is a popular waterpark in Bali for families.
-As one of the most popular fun things to do in Kuta, Waterborn Bali features 3.8 hectares of fun and excitement.
+Waterbom Bali is a popular waterpark in Bali for families.
+As one of the most popular fun things to do in Kuta, Waterbom Bali features 3.8 hectares of fun and excitement.

 Thrillseekers can enjoy plummeting down Asia’s steepest waterslide.
 In addition, extreme rides like Green Vipers and the Pipeline are adrenaline-fueled and are a must if you like to go fast.